nv-research-israel/nv-research-israel.github.io/content/authors/admin/_index.md

 Welcome to the homepage of the NVIDIA Research Israel AI Lab.
 Our research spans algorithms, theory and applications of deep learning, with a focus on computer vision and reinforcement learning.
 We are particularly interested in perception, reasoning, planning, and their intersection.
 The lab is led by Professor [Gal Chechik](https://chechiklab.biu.ac.il/~gal/).
 See recent [projects](#projects) and current team [members](#people).

+Welcome to the homepage of the NVIDIA Research Israel AI Lab.
+Our research spans algorithms, theory and applications of deep learning, with a focus on computer vision and reinforcement learning.
+We are particularly interested in perception, action, and reasoning (PAR), and their intersection.
+The lab is led by Professor [Gal Chechik](https://chechiklab.biu.ac.il/~gal/).
+See recent [projects](#projects) and current team [members](#people).